 This will mean you will be responsible for any charges incurred.
 To pay your lab charges, you will need to wait until lab test results are received.
 Please contact Campus Health Billing Office at (919) 966-6588 two days after the lab tests are performed.
 Payment options at Campus Health are cash, check, UNC One Card or MasterCard/Visa.
 If you do not pay Campus Health the charges will be sent to your UNC student account.

 There are a variety of treatments available for STIs/STDs.
-Some infections are bacterial, such as Chlamydia and Gonorrhea, which are easily cured with antibiotics.
+Some infections are bacterial, such as Chlamydia and Gonorrhea, which are treated with antibiotics.
 Other infections are viral, such as Herpes and HIV, and while there are no cures available, there are medications that can be taken to reduce the severity of symptoms.

 STIs/STDs are transmitted through vaginal, oral, and/or anal contact.
 Some STIs/STDs are transmitted through fluids such as vaginal secretions and semen, while others are transmitted with skin-to-skin contact.